BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Lights.md

 [Playground Example](https://www.babylonjs-playground.com/#ULACCM#2)

 ## Projection Texture
-In some cases it would be nice to define the diffuse color of the light (Diffuse gives the basic color to an object) not from only one color but from a shape.
+In some cases it would be nice to define the diffuse color of the light (Diffuse gives the basic color to an object) from a texture insted of a constant color.
 Imagine that you are trying to simulate the light effects inside of a cathedral.
 The light going through the stained glasses will be projected on the ground.
 This is also true for the light coming from a projector or the light effects you can see in a disco.

 In order to support this feature, you can rely on the `projectionTexture` property of the lights.
 This is only supported by the **SpotLight** so far.